 Of course you know more about nutrition, but when pressed, most of us boil everything down to one thing: is it healthy or is it junky?
 So take what you’re already doing and modify it like this:

-Then, instead of thinking of Fun Foods as alternatives to Growing Foods, think of them as sharing time with the Treat Foods.
+Then, instead of thinking of “Fun” Foods as alternatives to Growing Foods, think of them as sharing time with the Junk Foods.

-Most parents feed their children more Fun Food than anything else because it’s easy.
+Most parents feed their children more “Fun” Food (meaning processed) than anything else because it’s easy.

-From a nutrition perspective Fun Foods might not be so bad.
+From a nutrition perspective some “Fun” Foods might not be so bad.
 (Although the more you know, the harder it is to believe that.)
 Read: Are Chicken Nuggets Really Chicken?, Mac & Cheese Scores Again! and Is “Yogurt-Covered” Really Yogurt?